Genivia/RE-flex/doc/index.md

 Casting the matcher object to `size_t` is the same as invoking `accept()`.

-You can use this method and other methods to obtain the details of a match:
+This method and other methods may be used to obtain the details of a match:

   Method          | Result
   --------------- | ---------------------------------------------------------------